LiorKogan/V1/README.md

 For each assignment to A, there are at least ten assignments to B such that (B froze A, and A froze a dragon that is not B)

-Hence, for each assignment to A, at least ten dragons froze A, and either (i) A froze only one dragon - which is not one of those, or (ii) A froze at least two dragons

 _**Q85:** Any dragon that froze at least ten dragons and was frozen by at least ten dragons_ (two versions)

 ![V1](Pictures/Q085-1.png)

-This second version is for illustrative purposes only:

 ![V1](Pictures/Q085-2.png)

 First, any dragon triplet (A, B, C) matching the pattern excluding the aggregators is found.
-Then, the constraints are checked one by one:
+Then, the aggregation constraints are checked one by one:

 For each assignment to A: